hadiDanial/Secret-Identity-Brackeys-Jam/README.md

 You can play the game [here](https://hadidanial.itch.io/secret-identity).

+The code could use a lot of refactoring, but seeing as this was developed under a strict deadline in order to finish on time for the jam, I'm very pleased with how it turned out.

 *Please note that while this repository contains all the code I wrote, it does not include the 3D models, animations, or assets we used, such as DOTWeen and SensorToolkit, as they are paid assets and I do not have a license to distribute them.